cfjedimaster/raymondcamden2020/_posts/2022/09/13/2022-09-13-discover-new-music-with-the-spotify-api-and-pipedream.md

 <img data-src="https://static.raymondcamden.com/images/2022/09/music4.jpg" alt="Result of API call" class="lazyload imgborder imgcenter">
 </p>

 All we need to do now is get a random track from that step.
 While building this, [Zalman Lew](https://twitter.com/zalmanlew) on the Pipedream Slack let me know there's actually a Pipedream step built in that lets you point to an array of data and have a random one returned.
+(You can find it in Helpers, named "Random Item from List".)
 So while I could have done it in a few lines of Python, I went with the built-in step:

 <p>
 <img data-src="https://static.raymondcamden.com/images/2022/09/music5.jpg" alt="" class="lazyload imgborder imgcenter">